An In-depth Investigation of User Response Simulation for Conversational Search: T5: A Strong Baseline

 \subsubsection{\textbf{Type 2: Both generations are valid.}}

-The examples in this class have equally valid T5-generated responses as the human-generated responses.
-However, they are not correctly evaluated by the current automatic evaluation metrics.
-It is sometimes because the word-overlap-based metrics cannot effectively evaluate paraphrases, and sometimes it is not just a matter of paraphrasing.
+The examples in this class have equally valid T5-generated responses as human-generated ones.
+However, they are not correctly evaluated by the current automatic evaluation metrics because the word-overlap-based metrics cannot effectively evaluate paraphrases.
 For example:

 In this example, both the system and human-generated responses are valid.
 However, because they almost do not share words in common, the ROUGE score for the system generation is low.
 Among all the cases, 50 examples fall into this class, which is about 13.9\%.